nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Add course to a contact: `add [index] /course`

-You can add a course to an existing contact.
+You can add a course of study to an existing contact.
 A new course will be added to the contact's list of courses, and no new contact will be created.
-The courses will be sorted by start_date.
-If there are multiple courses with the same code, the old course detail is replaced with the new course detail

-Format: `add [index] /course [course code] /date [start date] [end date]`
+Format: `add [index] /course [course] /date [start date] [end date]`

 Example usage:
 * `add 1 /course CS1101S /date 01-08-2022 07-12-2022`
 * `add 2 /course CS2030S /date 02-01-2023`

 Parameters:
-* `course code` is the code of a course the contact is taking.
-The course should not be longer than 8 characters (NUS course code).
+* `index` is the index of the contact in the list.
-* `index` is the index of the contact.
+* `course` is the contact's course of study.
 * `start date` is when the contact started taking this course.
 * `end date` is when the contact finished taking this course, optional (not finished reading the course).

 When the command succeeds:
 * `add 1 /course CS1101S /date 01-08-2022 07-12-2022`

-`Added course CS1101S to [name of contact]`
+`Added Computer Science to [name of contact]`

 ![add priority success](images/add-remark/add-course.png)

 When the command fails:
-* `add 1 /course CS1101S /date 1`
+* `add 1 /course Computer Science /date 1`
   * `Incorrect format for start date/end date`
-* `add 1 /course CS1101S /date 30-02-2022`
+* `add 1 /course Information Systems /date 30-02-2022`
   * `Invalid date entered`
-* `add 1 /course CS1234567S /date 01-08-2022`
-  * `Course code should not be longer than 8 characters`
-* `add /course CS1101S`
+* `add /course Computer Science`
-  * `Course index date missing`
+  * `Index of contact missing`
-* `add 20000 /course CS1101S /date 01-08-2022 07-12-2022`
+* `add 20000 /course Computer Engineering /date 01-08-2022 07-12-2022`
   * `Student with index 20000 cannot be found`

 ### Add specialisation: `add [index] /spec`